mateusz-przybyla/BdayReminder/README.md

 Moreover an Axios client integrates a private API (authentication and birthdays management).

 User data are persist using a PostgreSQL database.\
-An application used CRUD methods to manipulate data in the database and data validation applied on frontend and backend.\
+An application using CRUD methods to manipulate data in the database.
+User data are validated at the browser level (frontend) and server level (backend).\
 Error handling - console log (for developers) and user-relevant errors displaying on the pages.

 ### How to start